 Context of Evil

-And yet we all experience evil in the form of physical pain and emotional suffering, and we agonize to some greater or lesser extent.
-From moment one in our existence we never experience a complete level of comfort or fulfillment.
+And yet we all experience evil in the form of bodily damage, physical pain and emotional suffering, and we agonize to some greater or lesser extent.
+From moment one in our existence we never experience a complete level of safety, comfort or fulfillment.
 We are never truly secure, and even those that think they are in God's hands have to say to themselves that it is God's will when something bad happens to them.
-It is fashionable to look askance at mankind and say that man is never satisfied.
+Also, it is fashionable to look askance at mankind and say that man is never satisfied.
 As if this were a flaw and we are doomed by our own insatiableness!
 What is so hard to understand here?
 OF COURSE WE ARE NEVER SATISFIED, because we never HAVE everything we truly need and desire!